 Super Bowl-Winning Quarterback

-Some players would have bristled at the idea of being labeled, ”too stupid” to call their own plays.
-Bradshaw, however, has turned it into his own brand.
+Some players would have bristled at being labeled “too stupid” to call their plays.
+Bradshaw, however, has turned it into his brand.
 It all stemmed from his crazy scheme to intentionally tank a college entrance exam required by the University of Louisiana.
-He wanted to play for Louisiana Tech instead, hoping to thrive in a smaller, less competitive program.
+He wanted to play for Louisiana Tech instead, hoping to thrive in a more minor, less competitive program.
 The rest, as they say, is history.
 Terry went on to win four Super Bowl Championships with the Pittsburgh Steelers in the 1970s.

 Terry Bradshaw Takes Command

 Bradshaw’s heroics on the field were legendary.
-His command of his teammates, and the respect he earned made for a smooth transition to the commentator booth.
+His command of his teammates and the respect he earned made for a smooth transition to the commentator booth.
 Even his down-home demeanor, vast knowledge of statistics, and tireless work ethic contributed to his off-field success.
-And, his love of the game resonated with fans and players alike.
-Bonding with players or his fellow analysts after the game often involves a cigar.
+And his love of the game resonated with fans and players alike.
+Bonding with players or fellow analysts after the game often involves a cigar.

 Like his taste in clothing for his on-air appearances, his taste in prized cigars tends to run towards the higher end.
-While his clothing may be flashy, his cigars are typically rather mild and as smooth as he can get them.
-He is partial towards Griffins, and Connecticut shade wrapped cigars made by Davidoff.
-Following Mr. Rooney’s example, he is extremely generous with his cigars, typically buying three boxes a month during football season, and giving away two of them to friends and staff at his favorite lounges.
+While his clothing may be flashy, his cigars are typically mild and as smooth as he can get them.
+He is partial towards Griffins and Connecticut shade-wrapped cigars made by Davidoff.
+Following Mr. Rooney’s example, he is extremely generous with his cigars.
+He typically buys three boxes monthly during football season.
+He gives away two of them to friends and staff at his favorite lounges.

 The Champ Remains Humble